-We have a range of Regional Pest Management Strategies prepared under the Biosecurity Act for the control of pest plants and animals within Northland.
-One of the Council’s aims with these strategies is to encourage the community to become involved with integrated pest management.
+We have a Regional Pest and Marine Pathway Management Plan prepared under the Biosecurity Act for the control of pest plants and animals within Northland.
+One of the council’s aims with these strategies is to encourage the community to become involved with integrated pest management.

 Community Pest Control Areas (CPCAs) can be established in areas that have been identified by the community as worth protecting.
 A list of pests for control is drawn up and a plan is developed for how these can be controlled.
-Each proposal for establishing a Control Area must be put to the Council, along with staff recommendations.
-If the Council resolves to establish a Control Area, the pests defined in the proposal become total control pests, requiring the landholder to follow a programme of control following the initial knockdown.
+Each proposal for establishing a Control Area must be put to the council, along with staff recommendations.
+If the council resolves to establish a Control Area, the pests defined in the proposal require the landholder to follow a programme of control following the initial knockdown.

-When proposing a Community Pest Control Area, a management plan will need to be prepared by the community group, in consultation with landowners in the area and Council staff.
-Objectives will need to be clearly set out with the level of control to be achieved for each pest as well as the proposed costs to landowners and the level of Council support required.
+When proposing a Community Pest Control Area, a management plan will need to be prepared by the community group, in consultation with landowners in the area and council staff.
+Objectives need to be clearly set out with the level of control to be achieved for each pest as well as the proposed costs to landowners and the level of council support required.

 The plan will also need to include the: